 4. Commit to Finding a Running Partner

 As a solo runner, I know many of you enjoy your running time as a chance to disconnect and think.

 But there’s simply too much research proclaiming the benefits of running with others to ignore it.

 Get over your fear of joining a running group, put forth a little extra effort to meet up with a friend one day each week or start making your get-togethers more fitness focused.

 - Run with a faster friend on your speed work days

 - Grab a newer runner to help them on your easy day and you’ll actually keep it easy

-Instead of simply focusing on running for speed building, start testing your strength in other areas.
+Instead of simply focusing on running for speed building, start truly building a strong body.

-Studies show that adding plyometrics can increase your speed.
+Studies show that adding strength work and plyometrics can increase your speed.